1. Who is the data controller

 3. What are special-category (health) data

-Brain imaging and the AI’s interpretation of it are considered health data under the GDPR and similar frameworks.
-By uploading images and clicking “Analyze,” you are giving explicit consent under Article 9(2)(a) GDPR for us to process that health data for the sole purpose of returning an educational explanation to you.
-You can withdraw this consent at any time by not uploading further images and by deleting your local history from your browser.
+Radiology reports, pathology reports, and other clinical text about your care are considered health data under the GDPR and similar frameworks.
+By submitting a report or other clinical text and clicking “Explain” (or “Compare,” “Decode,” or “Translate” depending on the tool), you are giving explicit consent under Article 9(2)(a) GDPR for us to process that health data for the sole purpose of returning an educational explanation to you.
+You can withdraw this consent at any time by not submitting further reports and by deleting your local history from your browser.

 4. How we use your data